-Students, former students, and anyone else with a yen to write are invited to submit questions to firstname.lastname@example.org.
+Students, former students, and anyone else with a yen to write are invited to submit questions on my Feedback page.
 As many as possible will be answered in future blogs.

 Today, I’ll wrangle with a question posed by a former student: How do I make a piece of writing appeal to readers?
 The easy answer: Appeal to the identify factor.